Metamood

 Meta-mood is a term used by psychologists to refer to an individual's awareness of their emotions.
 The term was first utilized by John D. Mayer and Peter Salovey who believed the experience of mood involved "direct" and "indirect" components.
 While the direct level refers to the simple appearance of mood - happiness, fear, anger, sadness, and surprise (often referred to as the six basic emotions, introduced by Paul Ekman), the indirect level, or the meta-mood experience, does not solely consist of the emotions experienced by an individual in the moment.
 Rather, it is a reflective state which involves additional thoughts and feelings about the mood itself.
 "I shouldn’t feel this way" or "I am thinking of ways to improve my mood" are examples of reflective thoughts during a meta-mood experience.

 Meta-mood is also a facet of emotional intelligence.
 Alexithymia, or the inability to identify and describe one's own or others' emotions, is generally viewed as antagonistic to meta-mood, as individuals who have symptoms of alexithymia often have trouble describing and analyzing their emotions.
-People who are unreflective and emotionally stable have fewer meta-mood experiences and commonly do not need them.
+Individuals who are less reflective and emotionally stable tend to report fewer meta-mood experiences, and commonly do not need them.
 On the other hand, individuals who are generally self-aware and have high emotionality have highly developed meta-mood experiences.
 Studies have shown that individuals who are able to improve negative moods through meta-emotions are seen to possess healthier personalities than individuals who are not able to have such experiences.